 Clinically she sees adolescent and adults for psychotherapy, medication management, and consultation.
 Interests include development of the individual across the life span, and treating issues of anxiety, depression, attention/hyperactivity, impulse control, adjustment to school and college, coping with medical illness, grief, children of divorce, and pre/postnatal issues.

 She teaches third year medical students as part of the combined Ambulatory Care Internal Medicine and Psychiatry clerkship.
 Her class is part of the series entitled "Biopsychosocial Approach to Health."

-Dr. Ahlert-Smith is the recipient of the Connecticut Psychiatric Society Roger Coleman Memorial Award for Service to Patients (2013), AMA Rock Sleyster Memorial Scholarship in Psychiatry (2003), the American Academy of Neurology Medical Student Prize for Excellence in Neurology (2003), and the MUSC College of Medicine Dean’s Award Full Tuition Scholarship (1999-2003).
+Dr. Ahlert-Smith was recipient of the Connecticut Psychiatric Society Roger Coleman Memorial Award for Service to Patients (2013), AMA Rock Sleyster Memorial Scholarship in Psychiatry (2003), the American Academy of Neurology Medical Student Prize for Excellence in Neurology (2003), and the MUSC College of Medicine Dean’s Award Full Tuition Scholarship (1999-2003).

 Education & Training

 - FellowYale University Health Services